 JD/MBA Endowed Scholarship

-This scholarship is restricted to students who are enrolled in the joint JD/MBA program at the School of Law and the Graziadio School of Business and Management.
+This scholarship is restricted to students who are enrolled in the joint JD/MBA program at the Caruso School of Law and the Graziadio Business School.
 Students must be in good standing with the university.

 Dr. Clara Lincoln Endowed Scholarship